cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 ```

 This creates a new [Dir](https://ruby-doc.org/core-3.1.2/Dir.html) object for the
 `app/views/static` directory.
-We access it's children, use `map` to return a new
+We access its children, and use `map` to return a new
 array with a format that matches our path for the route constraint.

-This will pull the name of any view ending in `.html.erb`, including partials, in the `app/views/static` directory.
+This will pull the name of any view ending in `.html.erb`, including partials,
+in the `app/views/static` directory.

 The output looks something like